lefticus/emptycrate/_posts/2005-10-20-xml_parsers.md

 - content/xml-parsers/
 - node/4194/
 - import_node/42/
+tags:
+- XML
+- Game Programming
 ---

 The plan moving forward is to allow object trees and scripting to be loaded from XML files.
 Right now, I'm trying to pick an XML parser.
-There's several choices, and thier all difficult.
+There's several choices, and they're all difficult.

 1. Xerces - DOM Compliant - Fairly Big
 2.  expat - Event based parser, but not SAX compliant, simple and small